PushpenderIndia/aapfinder/README.md

 # Create Alias by adding this Line to C://Pentestbox/bin/customtools/customaliases file
  aapfinder=py -3 "%pentestbox_ROOT%/bin/Path/to/aapfinder/aapfinder.py

-# So you'll be able to launch it using: aapfinder
+# So you'll be able to launch it using: aapfinder --help
 ```

 ## Available Arguments